 First-Party Cookies

-First-party cookies, as mentioned above, are created directly by the website whenever a user visits the site.
+As mentioned above, first-party cookies are created directly by the website whenever a user visits the site.
 Generally speaking, most browsers accept first-party cookies by default, as their primary role is to allow customization and improve user experience.

 For example, if you visit a site like techcrunch.com, thehuffingtonpost.com or nytimes.com, a cookie will be created and saved to your computer by each site.

-The cookie that the specific site stores will be used to remember information about the user and their behavior.
-With first-party cookies, it is up to the website to decide what information to collect and store.
+The specific site’s cookie will be used to remember user information and their behavior.
+With first-party cookies, the website decides what information to collect and store.

-The big limitation of first-party cookies is that they can be read only when the user is visiting the domain of the website/publisher.
+The big limitation of first-party cookies is that they can be read only when the user is visiting the website domain.
 This makes them useless for advertising purposes (e.g. retargeting) on other websites.

 Third-Party Cookies

-Third-party cookies (also known as tracking cookies or trackers) are created by “parties” other than the website that the user is currently visiting – providers of advertising, retargeting, analytics and tracking services.
+Third-party cookies (also known as tracking cookies or trackers) are created by parties other than the website the user is visiting.

 Consider this example: